phonopy/phonopy/doc/group-velocity.rst

 |i1|

 This path crosses the Brillouin zone boundary perpendicularly, too.
-Similarly the group velocities are calculated at q=(0.1, 0, 0.5)
+Similarly the group velocities are incorrectly calculated at q=(0.1, 0, 0.5) as

 ::